Hk-tang/DirectedStudies/README.md

 `LSA/lsa.py` is my implementation of using LSA on the documentation code examples.

 The `Ground Truth.xlsx` file contains the data from the manual analysis of the 5 libraries.
+This file contains 5 sheets.
+The first sheet (`Per Library w program`) details the results of the manual analysis of the libraries and the results given by the tool.
+The second sheet (`Dist per library`) details the distribution of the metrics per library, while the third sheet (`Per document`) details the distribution of the metrics per document.
+The fourth sheet (`Per document w program`) details the results of the program per document of each library.
+The fifth sheet (`Program Results`) detail the results of the program.

 ## Input
 The input should be at least one directory **in the data directory** containing at least one subdirectory with **at least 6 text** files. e.g.,